bryce-seefieldt/ez-txt2html/README.md

 The current version of ezTxtToHtml is 0.0.1.

 ## License
-This program is open-source and released under the [MIT License] (https://opensource.org/license/mit).
+This program is open-source and released under the [MIT License](https://opensource.org/license/mit).
 Feel free to use and modify it as needed.

 ## Author
 ezTxtToHtml is maintained by [Bryce Seefieldt](https://github.com/bryce-seefieldt/).